Do Crabs Weigh Less After Preparation?

 Check out this video on how a crab loses its mass after preparation below:

 All our mud crabs are sourced from the wild and the only way we grade them is by weighing and checking for their meaty bodys.
-A newly matured mud crab may be watery and we have to leave them in the wild to fatten.
+A newly matured mud crab may be watery and we have to return them to the wild to get fatter.

 Mud crabs have male characteristics and female characteristics.